privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 ## Scope {#Scope}
-This document provides a specification for the request and response message format that a browser can use to communicate with trusted remote services that allows the browser to offload much of the work involved in running an advertisement selection auction as part of the browser's implementation of the Protected Audience API.
+This document provides a specification for the request and response message format that a browser can use to communicate with remote services that allows the browser to offload much of the work involved in running an advertisement selection auction as part of the browser's implementation of the Protected Audience API.

-This document does not describe distribution of private keys to trusted auction services.
+This document does not describe distribution of private keys to the bidding and auction services.

 ## Terminology {#Terminology}